flensrocker/discriminated-unions/README.md

 This is what "composition over inheritance" looks like.

 We use the "intersection", so all of our types share the same discriminator.
-And when we put all those types into one union, we can be sure, we can distinguish them by the discriminator.
+And when we put all those types into one union, we can be sure, we can distinguish them by this discriminator.

 And there's one final property, we can extract: `required` inside the validators.